top of page

 “Nature does not hurry, yet everything is accomplished.” — Lao Tzu

-And let’s face it, the Holiday Season can easily be a busy time with so many details to think about.
+Let’s face it, life can easily be filled with so many details to think about.
 It can easily pull us into stress and overwhelm if we allow ourselves to be affected by what’s around us.

 What is Stress?